[]

 let flex = new FlexGrid('#host_element');

-HTML element name representing a Wijmo component is specified using lower-case-dash syntax.
-For example, WjInputNumber component should be spelled as wj-input-number:
+The HTML element name for a Wijmo component uses lower-case-dash syntax.
+For example, write WjInputNumber component as wj-input-number.

 <wj-input-number [(value)]="amount"></wj-input-number>